WinnieChun1234/ENGG1340Project/README.md

 ## Game Description

-Chun Wing Yee (Winnie) and Tsoi Ki Fu (Donald) are currently HKU student studying ENGG1340.
+This project is for course ENGG1340 in HKU.
 Our game, **Solitudo** , is a implementation of a game named HITORI.
 HITORI, translated as “one person” in Japanese, is a one-player puzzle game originated from Nikoli Co., Ltd., commonly played in a square grid.
 We enhanced the game with hints, undo and redo function, load saved game capability.
 We designed the logo in ASCII art.
 To enjoy a bit of fun, we added some emoticon and  coloured playing board and instrustions.

 #### Game Rule
 The player will be asked to whiten or blacken the cells based on the following basic rules: